3 Days in Kraków, Poland

 Arriving in Krakow by Bus From Berlin

-Our ten-hour bus from Berlin was an hour late and as we dragged our feet and backpacks through the very modern mall adjacent to the train station and Main Square we were a bit disappointed.
-It felt as if we had landed in a North American metropolis merged into a modern beehive of a tourist trap.
+Our ten-hour bus from Berlin was an hour late, and as we dragged our feet and backpacks through the very modern mall adjacent to the train station and Main Square, we were a bit disappointed.
+It felt like we had landed in a North American metropolis, merging into a modern, beehive-like tourist trap.

 10-hour bus ride from Berlin to Krakow